NanosoftTeam/.github/profile/README.md

 # Welcome to Nanosoft Organization! 📚✏️

-We are Piotr Gawron [@norwagov] and Szymon Elsner [@SzymonEls], students at the Academic High School of Wrocław University of Science and Technology. 👨‍🎓👨‍🎓
+We are Piotr Gawron and Szymon Elsner, students at the Academic High School of Wrocław University of Science and Technology. 👨‍🎓👨‍🎓

 ## About Us